Macroo

 MyFitnessPal earned its position.
 It has the largest food database in the category, works on iOS, Android, and the web, and almost everyone who has ever counted calories has used it.
 If barcode scanning your groceries is your whole workflow, it is genuinely hard to beat.

-But three things push people to look elsewhere.
-Premium costs around $80 a year.
+But a few things push people to look elsewhere.
 The free tier is dense with ads and upgrade prompts.
-And barcode scanning, long the headline free feature, now sits behind the paywall, which removed the main reason a lot of people tolerated the free version.
+Barcode scanning, long the headline free feature, now sits behind the paywall, which removed the main reason a lot of people tolerated the free version.
+And most importantly, none of it does much to keep you consistent, so the same people who download it keep drifting away from it within weeks.
 Add in that barcode-first logging is slow for restaurant meals and home cooking, and the search for apps like MyFitnessPal starts to make sense.

 Below are seven real alternatives.
-For each: who it is for, the price, one honest pro, and one honest con, plus the situations where it clearly beats MyFitnessPal and where it does not.
+For each: who it is for, how it is built, one honest pro, and one honest con, plus the situations where it clearly beats MyFitnessPal and where it does not.
 If you want the direct head-to-head, the Macroo vs MyFitnessPal comparison lays out the full trade.

 MacroFactor's standout feature is an algorithm that watches your weight trend and food intake and adjusts your calorie and macro targets automatically, based on your actual adherence rather than a textbook formula.
 Serious lifters love it for exactly this reason: it takes the guesswork out of when to eat more or less.

 Pro: the adherence-based recalculation is genuinely smart and removes a real source of plateau frustration.
-Con: it is a subscription with effectively no free tier, so it is overkill if you just want to glance at your protein for a month.
+Con: it is built for dedicated lifters, so it is overkill if you just want to glance at your protein for a month.
 Where it beats MFP: dynamic, hands-off target adjustment.
-See the full MacroFactor vs MyFitnessPal breakdown if this is your shortlist, or the Macroo vs MacroFactor comparison if you want a one-time-purchase alternative.
+See the full MacroFactor vs MyFitnessPal breakdown if this is your shortlist, or the Macroo vs MacroFactor comparison if you want a more accountability-focused alternative.

-Price: free tier, or about $60 a year for Gold.
+Model: free tier, with a paid upgrade for power users.
 Best for: anyone who wants to track vitamins and minerals, not just calories.

 Cronometer has the best micronutrient tracking in the category by a wide margin.
 If you actually care whether you are hitting your iron, magnesium, omega-3s, or B12, this is the app.
 Its food data is curated and accurate rather than crowd-sourced, which matters when you are tracking the small stuff.
 It pairs well with thinking about the micronutrients most people ignore.

 Pro: unmatched depth on vitamins and minerals, with a usable free tier.
-Con: the interface is data-dense and can feel like a spreadsheet, which intimidates casual users.
-Where it beats MFP: nutritional depth and free-tier honesty.
+Con: the interface is data-dense and can feel like a spreadsheet, which intimidates casual users and makes daily logging a chore.
+Where it beats MFP: nutritional depth.
 Where MFP wins: speed and a friendlier first-run experience.
 If you are weighing it against an AI tracker, the Macroo vs Cronometer comparison covers the trade.

-Price: about $40 a year, with a free tier.
+Model: free tier, with a paid upgrade.
 Best for: someone who wants a straightforward calorie target and a goal weight.

 Lose It is the most approachable weight-loss-framed tracker here.
-It is barcode-centric like MyFitnessPal but cheaper, with a clean onboarding that sets a calorie budget and gets out of your way.
+It is barcode-centric like MyFitnessPal, with a clean onboarding that sets a calorie budget and gets out of your way.
 For a beginner who just wants to lose a few pounds without a learning curve, it is a sensible pick.

-Pro: cheaper than MFP Premium and very easy to start.
-Con: the weight-loss framing and barcode focus mean it is thinner on macro nuance and prediction features.
-Where it beats MFP: price and simplicity for pure calorie counting.
+Pro: very easy to start.
+Con: the weight-loss framing and barcode focus mean it is thinner on macro nuance, prediction, and anything that keeps you logging long term.
+Where it beats MFP: simplicity for pure calorie counting.
 The Macroo vs Lose It comparison shows where an AI logger pulls ahead.

 Noom is less a tracker and more a coaching program with daily psychology lessons.
 It tries to change the behavior behind your eating rather than just count it.
 For someone who knows what to eat but keeps not doing it, that framing can be the missing piece, and it dovetails with work on all-or-nothing thinking.

 Pro: the behavior-change curriculum addresses the psychology most trackers ignore.
-Con: it is the most expensive option here and the pricing can be aggressive and confusing.
+Con: the onboarding and plan structure can feel aggressive and confusing, and it is a heavy commitment.
 Where it beats MFP: coaching and mindset.
-Where MFP wins: it is far cheaper if you just want to log food.
-See the Macroo vs Noom comparison if you want tracking without the coaching subscription.
+Where MFP wins: it is far simpler if you just want to log food.
+See the Macroo vs Noom comparison if you want accountability and tracking without a full coaching program.

-5. Macroo — for iPhone users who want no subscription and AI logging
+5. Macroo, for iPhone users who want to actually stay consistent

-Macroo replaces the barcode database with AI logging from plain English.
-Type two eggs, toast, and a flat white and it returns calories, protein, carbs, and fat.
+Macroo is built around accountability, not a database.
+You keep a streak, do quick daily check-ins, and earn coins for staying disciplined, so the habit has something holding it up on the days you do not feel like it.
+Logging is nearly frictionless: snap a photo of your plate or type two eggs, toast, and a flat white, and the AI returns calories, protein, carbs, and fat.
 For restaurant and home-cooked meals that never had a barcode, that is usually faster than searching a database.
 It also adds a Likely Feeling prediction for your energy, focus, mood, and bloat that no other tracker on this list offers, plus a native Apple Watch app, Siri Shortcuts, widgets, and carb-cycling targets.

-Pro: one-time price and AI plain-English logging with feeling prediction.
+Pro: a streak, daily check-ins, and AI photo-and-text logging that make consistency the default.
 Con: iOS only, so no Android, and no giant barcode database for heavy packaged-food shoppers.
-Where it beats MFP: price over time, logging real food, and the Apple-native experience.
+Where it beats MFP: keeping you logging, capturing real food fast, and the Apple-native experience.

-Macroo logs meals in plain English on iPhone and Apple Watch, predicts how food will make you feel, and never charges a monthly fee. $9.99 once, no subscription.
+Macroo logs meals in plain English on iPhone and Apple Watch, predicts how food will make you feel, and keeps you checking in daily.
+Snap a photo, keep your streak, stay accountable.
 See how Macroo works →

 6 & 7: Apple Health plus a notes app, or a plain spreadsheet

 Two honest no-app answers round out the list.
-Apple Health already aggregates nutrition data if another app feeds it, and on its own it is a free, private dashboard for the metrics you do log.
-A spreadsheet plus the labels on your food is a zero-dollar tracker that works if you have the discipline.
+Apple Health already aggregates nutrition data if another app feeds it, and on its own it is a private dashboard for the metrics you do log.
+A spreadsheet plus the labels on your food is a perfectly real tracker that works if you have the discipline.

-Both are free and private.
-Both demand far more manual effort, and most people abandon them within weeks because the friction is high.
-They are worth naming because not everyone needs another subscription app; some people just need a place to write numbers down.
+Both are private and flexible.
+Both also demand far more manual effort and offer nothing to keep you accountable, so most people abandon them within weeks.
+They are worth naming because not everyone needs another app; some people just need a place to write numbers down.
 The catch is the same one that kills most tracking: the method you will not repeat does not count.

 The quick verdict

-There is no single best MyFitnessPal alternative, only the right one for how you eat and what you will pay.
+There is no single best MyFitnessPal alternative, only the right one for how you eat and what keeps you logging.

-• Best free: Cronometer, for its micronutrient depth and honest free tier.
+• Best for micronutrients: Cronometer, for its depth on vitamins and minerals.

 • Best for serious lifters: MacroFactor, for adherence-based target recalculation.

-• Best for habits and mindset: Noom, if behavior is the real problem and budget allows.
+• Best for habits and mindset: Noom, if changing behavior is the real problem.

-• Best for iPhone users who want no subscription: Macroo, for $9.99 once, AI plain-English logging, and feeling prediction.
+• Best for iPhone users who keep quitting: Macroo, for the streak, daily check-ins, AI plain-English logging, and feeling prediction that keep you consistent.

 Start from the constraint that matters most to you.
-If it is price, the no-subscription roundup narrows it further.
+If it is staying consistent, the guide to the tracker that actually keeps you going narrows it further.
 If it is whether Premium is even worth keeping, this breakdown answers that directly, and the full comparison hub stacks each app side by side.
 The best tracker is the one whose trade-offs you can live with for the months it takes to actually work.

 Try Macroo